Instant Pot Sicilian Chicken Soup

 • 15 oz petite diced tomatoes

-• 1 tsp dried parsley or handful of freshly chopped
+• 1 teaspoon dried parsley or handful freshly chopped

 • 8 cups chicken broth